MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M06_L06_Configure_Pipelines_to_Securely_Use_Variables_and_Parameters.md

 ---
 lab:
-    title: 'Lab: Configure pipelines to securely use variables and parameters'
+    title: 'Configure pipelines to securely use variables and parameters'
     module: 'Module 6: Configure pipelines to securely use variables and parameters'
 ---

-# Lab: Configure pipelines to securely use variables and parameters
+# Configure pipelines to securely use variables and parameters

 In this lab, you will learn how to configure pipelines to securely use variables and parameters.